← Back to Blog

 • Logic lives in hidden formulas

-• Insights disappear when someone leaves
+• Insights walk out the door when someone leaves

-This creates risk:
+That creates risk:

 • Onboarding takes longer